-Listed below are schools offering Medical Assistant programs in Minnesota.
+Listed below are all of the schools offering Medical Assistant programs in Minnesota.
 As a rule, you should contact at least 3-5 schools during the course of your research, and ideally more.
-As with many things in life, the way to find the right Medical Assistant program for your needs is to spend some time shopping around.
+There are important differences between the programs in terms of cost, admissions requirements, and other characteristics, and, as with many things in life, the way to find the best Medical Assistant program for your needs is to spend some time shopping around.

 Medical assistants are part of the foundation of a well-organized and efficient medical system.
 Working closely with physicians and other medical professionals, medical assistants provide valuable services in terms of treating and caring for patients.
 High quality medical assistants help medical offices run smoothly and efficiently, which can result in high patient satisfaction and more positive health outcomes.
 All of these factors make the profession highly attractive to people who are interested in contributing to their community, making a difference in patients' lives, and being part of a dynamic and vibrant workplace.